subamanis/mezura/README.md

     The paths to the directories or files, seperated by commas if more than 1, in this form: '--dirs <path1>, <path2>'
-    If you are using Windows Powershell, you will need to escape the commas with a backtick: ` or surround all the arguments with quatation marks like this:
+    If you are using Windows Powershell, you will need to escape the commas with a backtick: ` or surround all the arguments with quatation marks:
     <path1>`, <path2>`, <path3>   or   "<path1>, <path2>, <path3>"

     The target directories can also be given implicitly (in which case this command is not needed) with 2 ways: